Rissi Palmer

 Rissi Palmer (born August 19, 1981) is an American country music artist.
-Palmer debuted in 2007 with the single "Country Girl", which made her the first African-American woman to chart a country song since Dona Mason in 1987.
-"Country Girl" peaked at No. 54 on the Billboard Hot Country Songs charts, and served as the lead-off single to her self-titled debut album, which also produced the No. 59 hit "Hold On to Me".
+Palmer debuted in 2007 with the single "Country Girl", which made her the first African-American woman to chart a country song since 1988.
+"Country Girl" peaked at No. 54 on the Billboard Hot Country Songs charts, and served as the lead-off single to her self-titled debut album, which also produced the Top 100 hit "Hold On to Me".
 Also in 2008, Palmer covered "No Air", an R&B hit originally performed by Jordin Sparks and Chris Brown.
 She is also the host of Apple Music Country's show Color Me Country Radio with Rissi Palmer.